Have you given much thought to setting priorities for your business?

 I earn a commission for purchases made through links on this page.

 "We don't need to be more productive; we need to do less better."

 That's what Tony Crabbe, author of the thought provoking book, Busy, says.
-While reading the book, it struck me that this advice is a great fit for what many craft professionals are working to accomplish.
+The deeper I got into his book, the more I realized that this advice is a great fit for what many craft professionals are working to accomplish.

 Instead of assuming more is better, what if we put more care into setting priorities, committed to doing those things exceptionally well, and accepted that to do those things well, we'd have to be willing to let go of some other things?